dylan-lang/lsp-dylan/README.md

    and there is only one "active" library, it uses that.
 Otherwise it fails.

 2. Search up in the directory structure for a `registry` directory and open the library associated with the first `*.lid` file it finds there.
-(Note that it currently removes the `.lid` suffix and assumes that a library by the same name as the basename of the file can be opened via the registry.
-This should eventually be fixed.)

 Normally you shouldn't need to set any environment variables; everything is derived from the full pathname to the `dylan-compiler` executable, which must